slamora/brackets-wiki/Brackets-Extensions.md

 * [Open File from URL](https://github.com/deemeetar/OpenFileFromUrl): Opens any ```href``` and ```rel``` atribute urls in editor on ```ALT+0``` shortcut.
 Currently works only with existing files.
 * [Brackets Commands Guide](https://github.com/peterflynn/brackets-commands-guide): Search and execute commands by typing part of their name, similar to Quicksilver (or Sublime's Ctrl+Shift+P or Eclipse's Ctrl+3).
 * [Open Containing Folder](https://github.com/ujjaval/Open-containing-folder): Opens folder containing current file or a file/folder in Sidebar.
 Added keyboard shortcut ```CTRL+ALT+O``` for opening folder containing document opened in editor.
-* [Bookmarks](https://github.com/toshsharma/brackets-bookmarks): Navigate within a document using bookmarks.
 * [TestQuickly](https://github.com/dangoor/TestQuickly): simple extension to run unit tests with a keystroke (handy for Brackets core and extension developers)
 * [PageSuck](https://github.com/timburgess/brackets-pagesuck): prompts for a URL and pulls that page's HTML directly into the editor as a new file
-* [Themes] (https://github.com/MiguelCastillo/Brackets-Themes): Code mirror themes for brackets from the main menu.
+* [Themes] (https://github.com/MiguelCastillo/Brackets-Themes): CodeMirror themes for brackets from the main menu.

 **Live Development**
 * [Debugger](https://github.com/jdiehl/brackets-debugger): Brackets Debugger for the Live Development browser.